Breaking news

 The passing of Pope Francis has initiated the Vatican's "sede vacante" protocol, this process will lead to the election of a new pope by the College of Cardinals.
 Photo: LR composition/AFP

-The catholic world suffers a valuable lost.
-Pope Francis, before Holy Week, sparked questions about his age.
-The death of Jorge Mario Bergoglio has activated the Vatican's "sede vacante" protocol.
-This process outlines strict steps to follow until a new pope is elected.
+The Catholic world is mourning a significant loss with the passing of Pope Francis.
+Before Holy Week, concerns about his age had already raised questions.
+The death of Jorge Mario Bergoglio has now triggered the Vatican's "sede vacante" protocol, which lays out the procedures to be followed until a new pope is chosen.

 During this period of time, it's important to note that Cardinal Camerlengo Kevin Farrell temporarily assumes the administration of the Vatican.
 At the same time, funeral preparations are underway, and the College of Cardinals is convened for the conclave, where a new spiritual leader for more than 1.3 billion Catholics worldwide will be elected.